-The standard requirement for public utility easements (PUEs) is 10 feet wide along both sides of all public rights-of-way.
-The subject site fronts on the existing public rights-of-way of Gallatin Street to the north and 40th Place to the east.
-The PPS shows a PUE along most of locations along frontages of these streets.
-However, on Lot 23 the PUE diverges from 40th Place, so that on Parcel B1 the PUE no longer abuts the street line, and on Parcel B2 it is not provided at all.
-The site also has a small amount of frontage on the entrance road to Driskell Park, which is a public right-of-way; there is no PUE provided along this frontage.
-Prior to signature approval of the PPS, the plan should be modified to include the missing PUEs.
+The standard requirement for PUEs is 10 feet wide along both sides of all public rights-of-way.
+The subject site fronts on the existing public rights-of-way of Gallatin Street to the north, 40th Place to the east, and the Driskell Park entrance road to the west.
+The PPS shows a PUE along most of the frontage of these streets.
+However, in the southeast corner of the site on Lot 23, the PUE diverges from 40th Place, so that on Parcels B1 and B2 the PUE no longer abuts the street line.
+The site also lacks PUEs in the northwest corner of the site along the Driskell Park entrance road and part of Gallatin Street.
+The applicant submitted an exhibit, incorporated by reference herein, which shows where PUEs are proposed to be provided and not provided.